kasko/docs/source/products/zurich/zurich-do/high-turnover/rest-api.rst

 1. ``Accept: application/vnd.kasko.v2+json`` - V2 header.
 The API requests must include the V2 header in `Quote request`_, `Offer`_, `Show`_ requests.

-Quote Data for ZEP and Makler High Turnover
+Quote Data For High Turnover
 -------------------------------------------
 This request calculates how much policyholder should pay for the policy.
 Following factors are considered while calculating policy price: